Geomitron/parse-sng/readme.md

 `.sng` is a simple and generic binary container format that groups a list of files and metadata into a single file.
 The file format specification can be found here: https://github.com/mdsitton/SngFileFormat

+Works in a browser context and Node.js v17.0.0 and later.

 # API
 This package provides two ways to parse .sng files: